mongodb/docs-compass/source/includes/fact-viewing-favorite-queries.rst

 .. procedure::
    :style: normal

-   .. step:: Open query history
+   .. step:: Open your query history.

       Click the :guilabel:`History` button at the top of the :guilabel:`Documents` tab.